Kyxp/Dijkstra-s-Algorithm/README.md

 Simple Dijkstra's Algorithm calculation that allows you to build your own node system.

+-> Go to exec folder->distros->main.exe to find executable

 * 1: Add Node

   Adds a node, no duplicates allowed.